 - very few obese people (I can count the amount of overweight/obese people I saw on 1 hand!)

-Depending on if you guys want MORE details on my journey, I can also share specifics on where I stayed (the hostels and villages), what I would change, and any tips I gathered along the way!
+If you guys want MORE details on my journey, I can also share specifics on where I stayed (the hostels and villages), what I would change, and any tips I gathered along the way!
 I do plan on doing another post on my Camino “Essentials” in terms of gear.
 So stay tuned for that next!
-But any other requests please leave them in the comments so I know how much or how little you want me to cover about this experience.
+But for any other requests, please leave them in the comments so I know how much or how little you want me to cover about this experience.

 Do you have any questions for me about my trip?